 Good governance is achieved when Council and employees show leadership and reflect the above values.
 Values shape an organisation's culture and are the fundamental beliefs the Town considers to be important; are relatively stable over time; and have an impact on employee attitudes and behaviour.

 3 Code of Conduct

 3.1 Role of Employees

-The role of employees in Local Government is set out in section 5.41 of the Act.
+The role of employees in Local Government is determined by the functions of the CEO as set out in section 5.41 of the Act.

 5.41.
-Role of CEO
+Functions of CEO